GLIMS-RGI/rgi_user_guide/docs/06_dataset_summary.md

 ## Attributes

-**Table**: Number of glaciers (N) and area (km²) per terminus type in RGI7 and RGI6.
-Note that the default category in RGI7 is now "Not assigned", and that lake-terminating glaciers and shelf-terminating glaciers were identified in some regions in RGI6, but not in RGI7.
+**Table**: Number of glaciers (N) and area (km²) per terminus type in RGI 7.0 and RGI 6.0.
+Note that the default category in RGI 7.0 is now "Not assigned", and that lake-terminating glaciers and shelf-terminating glaciers were identified in some regions in RGI 6.0, but not in RGI 7.0.
 The RGI region 19 is entirely labelled as "Not assigned" in RGI7.

 |   Value | Terminus type      |   RGI7 (N) |   RGI6 (N) |   RGI7 (Area) |   RGI6 (Area) |
 |--------:|:-------------------|-----------:|-----------:|--------------:|--------------:|